tvaneerd/isocpp/conversions.md

 ### Acknowledgements

-Howard Hinnant knows this better than I do, and gave me lots of input and examples.  `chrono` is one big example of explicit vs implicit.
+Howard Hinnant knows this better than I do, and gave me lots of input and examples.
+Such as `chrono`, which is one big example of explicit vs implicit.
+I also appreciate the encouragement I received from Jeffrey, Gaby, and others.